 - Must have limited outside income and/or resources

 - Must be U.S. citizen or legal permanent resident

 - Must be willing to grant the SSA permission to contact financial institutions

 Simply meeting these requirements does not guarantee the approval of a claim, but an initial rejection should not cause you to lose hope.

 If you are financially insecure and meet the above qualifications, a knowledgeable Indiana Social Security lawyer can be invaluable.
-Contact the Indiana SSI attorneys of the Hankey Law Office, by calling (317) 634-8565 today.
+Contact the Indiana SSI attorneys of Hankey Marks & Crider, by calling (317) 634-8565 today.